-I see a variant of this discussion come up a lot on social media and on forums.
+I see a variant of this discussion come up a lot on social media and forums.
 Many have not heard of EMH or even index funds.

 It doesn’t get better from there.

 - Why Does All Active Management Suck?

 - The Efficient Market Hypothesis and Index Funds

 - This is just the tip of the investment iceberg